Fury-Labs/furya/tests/e2e/README.md

 The `initialization` package introduces the logic necessary for initializing a chain by creating a genesis file and all required configuration files such as the `app.toml`.
 In addition, it starts chain initialization.
-This package directly depends on the Osmosis codebase.
+This package directly depends on the Furya codebase.

 In addition, there is a Dockerfile `init-e2e.Dockerfile`.
 When executed, its container produces all files necessary for starting up a new chain.
 These